 When starting a blog, one of the things you may be wondering is “Okay, but how am I going to get the word out?”
 One of the most effective ways to promote your blog is to establish relationships with other bloggers.

 Another easy way to promote your blog is to join an online group.
-Look for similarly-minded gatherings on your favorite social media platform (Facebook is great for this).
+Look for similarly-minded gatherings on Facebook.
 You’ll quickly build relationships and those relationships help your blog get noticed.

 But remember, it’s not about joining a community and just spamming links to your site.
 It’s about being a contributing, helpful community member, interested in helping the community grow.

 Blogging might seem like a lot of work, but it can be a very rewarding undertaking if you follow these startup tips: